 About Us

-Carbon Collect is a technology-first company pioneering scalable, cost-effective Direct Air Capture (DAC) solutions to remove carbon dioxide directly from the atmosphere.
-Building on over three decades of research led by Professor Klaus Lackner at Arizona State University, the company holds the exclusive global rights to the foundational ASU–Lackner patents that define the geometry and passive air-contacting principle of the MechanicalTree™, the world’s first truly passive DAC system.
+Carbon Collect is focused on developing scalable and affordable solutions for removing carbon dioxide directly from the air.
+The company builds on over 30 years of research led by Professor Klaus Lackner at Arizona State University.
+Carbon Collect holds the exclusive global rights to the key ASU–Lackner patents, which define the design and passive contacting principle of the MechanicalTree™, the world’s first truly passive system for capturing CO₂.
+This means the system relies on natural wind to deliver air to the sorbent material, making the process energy-efficient and cost-effective.

-Artificial intelligence is already central to our design evolution.
-Using deep reinforcement learning and data-driven control, future generations of the MechanicalTree™ will self-optimize to improve efficiency and drive continuous cost reduction as we scale globally.
+At the heart of Carbon Collect’s development is artificial intelligence.
+By using deep reinforcement learning and data-driven control, future generations of the MechanicalTree™ will be able to self-optimize, continuously improving efficiency and driving cost reductions as we scale globally.

 Our Journey